 Where to buy vitamins

 The cheapest way I have found to buy poultry vitamins is on-line.
-There is a good range of vitamin supplement, including some that won’t break the bank on the Wells Poultry Vitamin page.
+There is a good range of vitamin supplement, including some that won’t break the bank on this Amazon page.

 One or two vitamin supplements can usually be found for sale in pet shops and farm stores, however they are usually limited in what they stock and will often feature the more expensive products.